elastisys/scale.cloudpool/aws/ec2/README.md

       an acquired machine instance should be scheduled for termination.
 This should be set to a conservative and safe value to prevent the machine from being billed for an additional hour.
-A value of zero is used to specify immediate termination when a scale-down is ordered.
+A value of zero is used to specify immediate termination when a scale-in is ordered.
   - ``alerts``: Configuration that describes how to send email alerts.
     - ``subject``: The subject line to use in sent mails (Subject).
     - ``recipients``: The receiver list (a list of recipient email addresses).